TeamShiksha/logoexecutive/docs/DEVELOPMENT.md

 - This will prompt you to download the file, name the file as `serviceAccountKey.json` and make sure to match the formatting.

 ## Firebase emulator setup
-- To use emulator in project a flag named `EMULATED_FIRESTORE` needs to be set in the respective environment file that you're using.
-You can set the value of flag to `1`.
+- To use emulator in project, `EMULATED_FIRESTORE` environmental variable should be `1`.
+- You must also put correct firebase project id in  `FIRESTORE_PROJECT_ID` environmental variable.
 - To run the firebase emulator you must have Java 11 or above.
 We suggest [Java 19](https://www.oracle.com/java/technologies/javase/jdk19-archive-downloads.html)
 - Go inside the project directory and run the command one by one given below in order to install and run the firebase emulator.
 Message starting with # are for your help and need not be run with the commands.
 ```sh